multiplex/multiplex.js/README.md

 #### - Regular JavaScript objects
-Any regular JavaScript object can be used as an *Enumerable* source, if an object does not implement `getEnumerator()` method, Multiplex uses object's enumerable properties, in the same order as that provided by a `for...in` loop, projecting `KeyValuePair` objects with `key` being the name of the property and `value` as value of the property:
+Any regular JavaScript object can be used as an *Iterable* source, if an object does not implement `getEnumerator()` method, Multiplex uses object's enumerable properties, in the same order as that provided by a `for...in` loop, projecting `KeyValuePair` objects with `key` being the name of the property and `value` as value of the property:

 ````javascript
 var obj = { name: "myObj", val: 1 };